International Affairs Committee

 1) Strengthen collaboration within the JPMA in addressing multilateral issues, enhance ability to communicate to IFPMA, and multilateral advocacy to multi-stakeholders

-1. Participate in the activities and discussions of the relevant committees of IFPMA to strengthen the JPMA's ability to disseminate information.
-(Collaboration with the Pharmaceutical Industrial Policy Committee, Intellectual Property Committee, Vaccine Practitioners Committee, etc.)
+Participate in the activities and discussions of IFPMA's relevant committees to strengthen JPMA's ability to disseminate information.
+(Collaborate with the Pharmaceutical Industrial Policy Committee, Intellectual Property Committee, Vaccine Practitioners Committee, etc.).

-Clarify activity policies on multilateral issues through collaboration with JPMA related committees and strengthen the IFPMA's ability to disseminate information.
+Clarify the JPMA's activity policy on multilateral issues through collaboration with related JPMA committees, and strengthen the IFPMA's ability to disseminate information. -

-2. Aiming to maintain the business model of the pharmaceutical industry based on IP and to promote innovation and improve access to medicines and vaccines in response to global issues such as the Convention on Pandemics, Convention on Biological Diversity, and TRIPS Waiver, utilize opportunities at international conferences (WHA, G7/20, UNGA, etc.).
+Aiming to maintain the pharmaceutical industry's business model based on intellectual property and to promote innovation and improve access to medicines and vaccines in response to global issues such as the Convention on Pandemics, Convention on Biological Diversity, and the TRIPS Waiver, we will utilize opportunities at various international conferences (WHA, G7/20, UNGA, etc.) to discuss the following issues.
 Lobby the Japanese government, the Permanent Missions of Japan to other stakeholders, including the Government of Japan, the Permanent Missions of Japan Abroad, and others.

-Lobby the Japanese government, the Permanent Mission of Japan Abroad, IFPMA, and other stakeholders to reflect the JPMA's views in the process of negotiating international treaties such as the Convention on Pandemics, Convention on Biological Diversity, and the TRIPS Agreement. (including provision of knowledge)
+Lobby the Japanese government, the Permanent Mission of Japan to other countries, IFPMA, and other stakeholders to reflect JPMA's views in the negotiation process of international treaties such as the Convention on Pandemics, Convention on Biological Diversity, and the TRIPS Agreement (including providing knowledge). -

-3. Lobby (make policy recommendations) to the Government of Japan, the Permanent Missions of Japan to other countries, Keidanren, OECD, and other stakeholders by utilizing policy forums (G7/20, B7/20, UNGA, etc.) on multilateral issues to ensure and improve a sustainable business environment, reduce future business risks, and increase industrial value.
-Contribute to the continuous creation of innovation and improved access by ensuring and improving a sustainable business environment, reducing future business risks, and increasing industry value.
+Lobby (make policy recommendations) to the Government of Japan, the Permanent Missions of Japan to other countries, the Keidanren (Japan Business Federation), the OECD, and other stakeholders, utilizing policy discussion forums (G7/20, B7/20, UNGA, etc.) on multilateral issues, Contribute to the continuous creation of innovation and improved access by ensuring and improving a sustainable business environment, reducing future business risks, and increasing industry value.

-4. To gain understanding and trust in the industry by communicating the global contributions of Japan's R&D-based pharmaceutical industry based on evidence.
+To gain understanding and trust in the industry by communicating the global contribution of Japan's R&D-based pharmaceutical industry based on evidence.

-To gain understanding and trust of the industry by communicating the global contribution of Japan's R&D-based pharmaceutical industry based on evidence through side events at international conferences (WHA, UNGA, etc.) where many policy makers involved in international health gather.
+To gain the understanding and trust of the industry by communicating the global contributions of Japan's R&D-based pharmaceutical industry based on evidence through side events at international conferences where many policy makers in international health gather (World Health Assembly (WHA), United Nations Assembly (UNGA), etc.).

 2) Contribution to improving access to medicines in low- and middle-income countries

-1. Positioning this as the final year of the second phase of the training program, strengthen advocacy both in Japan and Vietnam, and support the development of an independent management system for anticancer drug preparation and anticancer drug administration guidance by the Bac Mai Hospital.
-In collaboration with the Japanese and Vietnamese governments, a system to utilize the results of this project through public mechanisms, etc., will be considered.
+Positioning this as the final year of the second phase of the training program, the project will strengthen advocacy both in Japan and Vietnam, and support Bac Mai Hospital (Vietnam) to establish an independent management system for the preparation of anticancer drugs and guidance on anticancer drug administration.
+In collaboration with the Japanese and Vietnamese governments, we will consider a system in which the results of this project can be utilized through public mechanisms, etc.

 3) Strengthening efforts to combat infectious diseases